paulelliott/fabrication/README.markdown

 Packaged with the gem is a generator which will load some handy cucumber table steps into your step_definitions folder.
 You can get them by running `rails g fabrication:cucumber_steps`.

-To generate a single "widget" object (expecting a Fabricator(:widget) to be defined):
+To generate a single "widget" object, expecting a Fabricator(:widget) to be defined:

     Given 1 widget

-To generate a single "widget" object with specified attributes:
+To generate a single "widget" with specified attributes:

     Given the following widget:
       | name  | widget_1 |
       | color | red      |

-To generate multiple "widget" objects:
+To generate multiple "widgets":

     Given 10 widgets

-To generate multiple "widget" objects with specified attributes:
+To generate multiple "widgets" with specified attributes:

     Given the following widgets:
       | name     | color |